DerelictOrg/derelictorg.github.io/docs/packages/sdl2.md

 ```

 !!! note
-    If you want to use SDL 2.0.1 as a minimum version to take advantage of the [file system API] that was not available in 2.0.0, then be aware that there was a bug in version 2.0.1 on Windows that prevented the preference path from being created on the user's system.
+    If you want to use SDL 2.0.1 as a minimum version to take advantage of the [file system paths API] that was not available in 2.0.0, then be aware that there was a bug in version 2.0.1 on Windows that prevented the preference path from being created on the user's system.
 The bug was fixed in SDL 2.0.2.
 In this case, the following code will do the right thing:

 ```d
 import derelict.sdl2.sdl;